Kad3n13/Python-Exploration/README.md

 ## Controls

-- Use the arrow keys to move the player.
-- [Include any other controls or instructions as needed]
+Move mosue left and Right for Accerlaration

 ## Credits

-This project was created by [Your Name].
+This project was created by [Kaden Oberfeld].

 ## License